 This is especially difficult with fruit and vegetables.
 I don’t want to buy less food, especially fruits and veggies, because they often do get eaten!
-I don’t want for there not to be fruits and vegetables around when someone wants to eat it.
-However, I do want to waste less food and avoid throwing away the extra food,
+I don’t want for there not to be fruits and vegetables around when someone wants to eat them.
+However, I do want to waste less food and avoid throwing away the extra food.

-I try to send fruit with my kids for lunch but it occasionally comes back untouched (shocker, no?) and then no one wants to eat it.
-It bothers me to throw food out and I also can’t really afford to throw food away.
+I try to send fruit with my kids for lunch, but it occasionally comes back untouched (shocker, no?), and then no one wants to eat it.
+It bothers me to throw food out, and I also can’t really afford to throw food away.

-What I try to do is to repurpose any and all items that are either going bad, going stale or are just scraps that sometimes would go in the trash.
-In an effort to reduce food waste I try to do something with everything in my kitchen.
+I try to repurpose any and all items that are either going bad, stale or are just scraps that sometimes would go in the trash.
+So I try to do something with everything in my kitchen to reduce food waste.

 How to reduce food waste in your home

 I have a container where I put my vegetable stock- leftover carrots, browning greens, etc. go into this box.
-I also put carrot peels, the strings from my celery and other scraps.
+I also put carrot peels, the strings from my celery, and other scraps.
 These sit in my freezer until I need a new chicken or vegetable stock.
-Occasionally I have to add some vegetables but more often than not, some water and these scraps make excellent additions to a delicious stock.
+Occasionally I have to add some vegetables, but more often than not, some water, and these scraps make excellent additions to a delicious stock.

 Apple Butter or Apple Cobbler

 I don’t like apples in my smoothies, but my kids love apples (sometimes).
 So Browning apples get placed into their container, where I save them until I have enough for a cobbler, pie, apple sauce, or apple cider.
 Fruits that I would have thrown in the trash are saved until they are useful once more.
 I actually made homemade apple butter once!
 It took forever, and I don’t know if I would have the patience to do it again, but it was delicious!